-While Lung, prostate, colorectal, stomach and liver cancer are the most common types of cancer-related mortality in men, Breast, colorectal, lung, cervix and thyroid cancer are the most common among women [5,7].
+While lung, prostate, colorectal, stomach and liver cancer are the most common among men, breast, colorectal, lung, cervix and thyroid cancer are the most common among women [5,7].

 The World Health Organization estimates that cancer-related deaths would increase by 72% between 2018 – 2040 .

-Several studies have pointed to a strong correlation between consuming red meat (beef, pork, lamb and goat) and colorectal cancer, the second leading type of cancer-related deaths .
+Several studies have pointed out a strong correlation between consuming red meat (beef, pork, lamb and goat) and colorectal cancer, the second leading type .

-Multiple research on colorectum cancer claim that almost 70-80 % of cases related to these cancers can be attributed to dietary patterns [12,13].
+Multiple types of research on red meat and colorectum cancer claim that almost 70-80 % of cases can be attributed to dietary patterns [12,13].

 Furthermore, consumption of foods preserved by salting (i.e. Salted fish, pickles, vegetables) also increases the risk of stomach and nasopharyngeal cancer [10, 11].

-Having said that, there is also strong evidence that dairy products decrease the risk of colorectum cancer, however, it might increase the risk of prostate cancer due to high calcium content .
+Having said that, there is also strong evidence that dairy products consumption can decrease the risk of colorectum cancer, however, it might increase the risk of prostate cancer due to high calcium content .

-In a nutshell, different studies, including one from WHO claim that by adopting a plant-based diet, cancer-related mortality for certain types of cancer can be reduced globally [5,14,15].
+In a nutshell, different studies, including one from WHO claim that by adopting a plant-based diet, cancer-related mortality for certain types can be reduced globally [5,14,15].